scrapyard123/sylect-lang/README.md

 **THIS IS AN EXPERIMENTAL PROJECT NOT INTENDED FOR PRODUCTION USE.**

-Sylect is a simple JVM language tailored for developing scalable applications based on IoC containers.
+Sylect is an experimental JVM language with focus on simplicity.

 ## Getting Started